Theeoi/pFinance/README.md

 formatted according to PEP8.
 I personally use mypy and autopep8 to check my code.

+Testing is done with pytest and pytest-cov.
+When testing the code remember to install the pFinance package with: `pip install -e .`

 ## Project Status

 This project is in progress but is sporadically worked on during spare time.